improveTheWorld/ChatGPT-Bridge/README.md

 1. Clone the repository:

    git clone https://github.com/improveTheWorld/ChatGPT-Bridge.git

 2. Open your browser and navigate to extensions ( `edge://extensions` or `chrome://extensions` depending on your browser).
 3. Enable "Developer Mode" in the top-right corner.
-4. Click on "Load Unpacked" and select the `chatgpt-bridge` folder.
+4. Click on "Load Unpacked" and select the `ChatGPT-Bridge/src` folder.
 5. The ChatGPT-Bridge plugin should now be visible in the extensions ist and ready for use!

 ## 🛠️ Usage